-During this agony of Jesus, I saw the Blessed Virgin also overwhelmed with sorrow and anguish of soul...She had sent messengers to make inquiries concerning him, but her deep anxiety would not suffer her to await their return, and she went with Magdalen and Salome as far as the Valley of Josaphat.
+During this agony of Jesus, I saw the Blessed Virgin also overwhelmed with sorrow and anguish of soul. ...She fainted several times, for she beheld in spirit different portions of the agony of Jesus.
+She had sent messengers to make inquiries concerning him, but her deep anxiety would not suffer her to await their return, and she went with Magdalen and Salome as far as the Valley of Josaphat.
 She walked along with her head veiled, and her arms frequently stretched forth towards Mount Olivet; for she beheld in spirit Jesus bathed in a bloody sweat, and her gestures were as though she wished with her extended hands to wipe the face of her Son.
 I saw these interior movements of her soul towards Jesus, who thought of her, and turned his eyes in her direction, as if to seek her assistance.
-I beheld the spiritual communication which they had with each other, under the form of rays passing to and fro between them....I saw Jesus still praying in the grotto, struggling against the repugnance to suffering which belonged to human nature, and abandoning himself wholly to the will of his Eternal Father.
+I beheld the spiritual communication which they had with each other, under the form of rays passing to and fro between them. ...
+I saw Jesus still praying in the grotto, struggling against the repugnance to suffering which belonged to human nature, and abandoning himself wholly to the will of his Eternal Father.
 Here the abyss opened before him, and he had a vision of the first part of Limbo.
 He saw Adam and Eve, the patriarchs, prophets, and just men, the parents of his Mother, and John the Baptist, awaiting his arrival in the lower world with such intense longing, that the sight strengthened and gave fresh courage to his loving heart.
-His death was to open Heaven to these captives,--his death was to deliver them out of that prison in which they were languishing in eager hope.....When Jesus had, with deep emotion, looked upon these saints of antiquity, angels presented to him all the bands of saints of future ages, who, joining their labours to the merits of his Passion, were, through him, to be united to his Heavenly Father.
+His death was to open Heaven to these captives,--his death was to deliver them out of that prison in which they were languishing in eager hope. ...
+When Jesus had, with deep emotion, looked upon these saints of antiquity, angels presented to him all the bands of saints of future ages, who, joining their labours to the merits of his Passion, were, through him, to be united to his Heavenly Father.
 Most beautiful and consoling was this vision, in which he beheld salvation and sanctification flowing forth in ceaseless streams from the fountain of redemption opened by his death.
 (Emmerich, Pgs.
 116-118.)

-On May 29, 1954, well over a century since Blessed Anne Catherine Emmerich's visions, Our Lord spoke to Sister Mildred Neuzil regarding man's continued refusal to accept His love, man's incessant ingratitude for all He had suffered for our redemption.
+On May 29, 1954, well over a century later, Our Lord spoke to Sister Mildred Neuzil, whom many believe bore the interior stigmata, regarding man's continued refusal to accept His love, man's incessant ingratitude for all He had suffered for us.

 "My Heart beats with compassion for the sorrows of man.
 Oh, how gladly would I help him bear the weight of his terrible cross, fashioned, for the most part, by his own guilt!
 But alas, he will have none of My help.
-So I am forced to stand by the side of the road and watch him struggle hopelessly in his agony."
-"Oh, the pride of souls!
+So I am forced to stand by the side of the road and watch him struggle hopelessly in his agony. ...
+There are so few souls that believe in Me and My love."
+[To His chosen ones Jesus says:] "Oh, the pride of souls!
 How they resist My grace! ...
 What am I to say of you, my best beloved?
 How long will you resist My love?
 It is from you I expect everything, and you give Me but the husks of your affections.
 How long will I bear with you, O My chosen ones?
-How long will your spurn My approaches?
+How long will you spurn My approaches?" ...
+"I am the true Messiah who was sent and the only one proclaimed as such by My Father.
+Seek Me for I only am truth.
+I only am the Christ."